SE-UUlm/snowballr/README.md

 Welcome to the **SnowballR** project!
 This page will give you a quick overview over the project.

 **SnowballR** is a web-based tool supporting Systematic Literature Reviews (SLR).
-The goal of **SnowballR** is to automate reference retrieval, facilitate transparent inclusion/exclusion decisions, and maintain a clear audit trail of the review process..
+The goal of **SnowballR** is to automate reference retrieval, facilitate transparent inclusion/exclusion decisions, and maintain a clear audit trail of the review process.

 Users can create dedicated **projects** and invite other collaborators to participate.
 Each project follows a structured paper selection process based on the [snowballing](https://en.wikipedia.org/wiki/Snowball_sampling) methodology, which helps to identify relevant literature through citation networks.